swedablo/BlackJack/README.md

 # BlackJack
 A blackjack program, including a strategy dervied from Machine Learning.

-Compares a simple Dealer Strategy to a Machine Learning Strategy using reinforced learning.
+The program compares a simple Dealer Strategy to a Machine Learning Strategy using reinforced learning.